 VPS hosting is one of the most effective ways to host a website.
 Join us as we review the eight best providers.

-A VPS is a step up from shared hosting.
+A VPS (or virtual private server) is a step up from shared hosting.
 You still share a server (the computer that makes your site available to visitors online) with other websites, but there are far fewer websites using that server.

-The thing is, there are tons of VPS providers out there, and choosing the best VPS hosting provider is a tough call.
+The thing is, there are tons of VPS hosting services out there, and choosing the best VPS provider is a tough call.
 Luckily, you’ve come to the right place.
 We’ve done the research for you to figure out which VPS services are the best.

-We took a look at a wide range of VPS hosting providers, the services they offered, and what set them apart from the rest.
-What kind of hosting plans do they offer?
+We took a look at a wide range of providers, the tools they offered, and what set them apart from the rest.
+What kind of VPS hosting plans do they offer?
 What’s their performance like?
 And do they provide good help and support?

 - InMotion – Best overall VPS hosting provider.